PromaChow/insurance_cost_regression/README.md

 5. number of children the customer has
 6. HBA1C measure

-These agrees with the findings from EDA.
+These largely agrees with the findings from EDA, except for the HBA1C measure, where a visual inspection shows no correlation.
+Nonetheless, the HBA1C measure is a relatively insignificant factor compared to the top 5 factors.